diogo-fernan/malsub/README.md

 # Dependencies and Usage

-*malsub* requires a few moduels that are specified in `requirements.txt`.
+*malsub* requires a few modules that are specified in `requirements.txt`.
 The framework is structured into a package and sub packages.
 Its folder structure and some key files to be taken into consideration when using it or developing additional service models are described as follows:

 * `malsub/malsub.py`: application entry point;
 * `malsub/data`: miscellaneous data folder;